crflynn/pbspark/README.md

 ### Basic conversion functions

-There are two helper functions, `df_to_protobuf` and `df_from_protobuf` which can be used if no custom conversion is necessary.
+There are two helper functions, `df_to_protobuf` and `df_from_protobuf` for use on dataframes.
 They have a kwarg `expanded`, which will also take care of expanding/contracting the data between the single `value` column used in these examples and a dataframe which contains a column for each message field. `MessageConverter` instances (discussed below) can optionally be passed to these functions.

 ```python
 from pyspark.sql.session import SparkSession